KillerKvothe117/cocktail-db/README.md

+#Cocktail DB

+This is a project to display information about different cocktail drinks and instructions on how to make them.

+The site can be accessed here: [TheCocktailDB](https://cocktail-db-nine.vercel.app/)

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).